owlbarn/tutorial/book/algodiff/README.md

 ## A Strawman AD Engine

-TODO: revise code, especially naming such as `sin_ad`.

 Surely you don't want to make these tables every time you are faced with a new computation.
 Now that you understand how to use forward and reverse propagation to do algorithmic differentiation, let's look at how to do it with computer programmes.